bgrins/ExpandingTextareas/README.md

       width: 100%;
     }

 By default, the textarea will behave like a block-level element: its width will expand to fill its container.
-To restrict the textarea width, simply apply a width declaration to a parent element e.g. the textarea container:
+To restrict the textarea width, simply apply a width declaration to a parent element e.g. the textarea wrapper:

     .expanding-wrapper {
        width: 50%;